If you’re like most people, you’ve told a lie from time to time.

-I told this story recently in an Ethics class at Holmes Institute.
+I told this story in an Ethics class when I was at Holmes Institute.
 Jaws dropped as I recounted my boss’s prohibition.
 My teacher noted that it was a good example of being patient and persistence in the face of injustice.

 But what I’m most struck by, as I review the facts of the story, is that I had to change in order for my environment to change.